-Each area of specialization of the Professional Certificate for Financial Advisors comprises three examination levels and Finance Ethics;
+Each area of specialization of the Professional Certificate for Financial Advisors comprises three examination levels and Finance Ethics.

-- Levels 1 and 2 [each comprising 80 multiple-choice questions] have defined learning objectives designed to test the knowledge and understanding candidates require to operate as financial advisors.
-Level 3 is designed to test candidates' ability to apply the knowledge gained from Levels 1 and 2 and focuses specifically on the selected specialization. - The examination for Level 3 is divided into two sections: Section 1 which consists of one long case with one case-study question and Section 2, which comprises three short cases each carrying 10 multiple-choice questions.
-These cases will test the student's ability to fact find and to apply technical knowledge, as well as, portfolio planning.
-Two hours are allowed for Levels 1 and 2.
-Three hours are allowed for Level 3. - Finance Ethics Module Assessment:
+Levels 1 and 2 [each comprising 80 multiple-choice questions] have defined learning objectives designed to test the knowledge and understanding candidates require to operate as financial advisors.
+Level 3 is designed to test candidates' ability to apply the knowledge gained from Levels 1 and 2 and focuses specifically on the selected specialization.
+The Cert.
+FA Levels 1, 2, and 3, examinations, will be administered as a timed and proctored online examination.